[go: up one dir, main page]

 Similarly, decisions of trademark examiners may be appealed to the Trademark Trial and Appeal Board, with subsequent appeals directed to the Federal Circuit, or a civil action may also be brought.

 In recent years, the USPTO has seen increasing delays between when a patent application is filed and when it issues.
 To address its workload challenges, the USPTO has undertaken an aggressive program of hiring and recruitment.
-The USPTO hired 1,193 new patent examiners in Fiscal Year 2006 (year ending September 30, 2006),[53] 1,215 new examiners in fiscal 2007,[54] and 1,211 in fiscal year 2008.[55]
+The USPTO hired 1,193 new patent examiners in the fiscal year ending September 30, 2006),[53] 1,215 new examiners in fiscal 2007,[54] and 1,211 in fiscal year 2008.[55]
 The USPTO expected to continue hiring patent examiners at a rate of approximately 1,200 per year through 2012; however, due to a slowdown in new application filings since the onset of the late-2000s economic crisis,[56] and projections of substantial declines in maintenance fees in coming years,[57] the agency imposed a hiring freeze in early March 2009.[58]

 In 2006, USPTO instituted a new training program for patent examiners called the "Patent Training Academy".
 It is an eight-month program designed to teach new patent examiners the fundamentals of patent law, practice and examination procedure in a college-style environment.[59]
 Because of the impending USPTO budget crisis previously alluded to, it had been rumored that the academy would be closed by the end of 2009.[57]
 Focarino, then Acting Commissioner for Patents, denied in a May 2009 interview that the academy was being shut down, but stated that it would be cut back because the hiring goal for new examiners in fiscal 2009 was reduced to 600.[60]
 Ultimately, 588 new patent examiners were hired in fiscal year 2009.[61]